girder/girder/docs/plugins.rst

 Sentry
 ----------------

-The Sentry plugin enables the use of sentry.io to detect and report errors in girder.
+The Sentry plugin enables the use of `Sentry <https://sentry.io>`_ to detect and report errors in Girder.

 Usage by a software project maintainer
 **************************************